TomasGazda/Odin-Restaurant_page/README.md

 # Odin-Restaurant_page
-creating Restaurant page with JS Modules
+ - creating Restaurant page with JS Modules
+ - creting simple webpage with use of modules and webpack for development